Skip to main content

 3. Antagonistic ingredients.
 Some nutrients block each other when taken at the same time, like iron and calcium.
 All-in-ones force these to share a capsule, which can lower how much of each actually absorbs.

-Why aren't multivitamins or "green drinks" enough during pregnancy?
+Why are multivitamins or "green drinks" not enough during pregnancy?

 Fishtown Medicine